jalbersdorfer/postarchiv/README.md

 - maybe plus Text Excerpts
 - maybe option to sort by document date (from filename)

+Additional Information

+- Option to edit Title and Tags of the PDF Files (PDF File Metadata - using exiftool)

 # Components
 Which Components are used